4 Star Wars: The Last Jedi Characters Who Could Have Just Been Lando Calrissian Instead

 3. Master Codebreaker

-When you have a cameo role, in a casino, in a Star Wars movie, it is an actual crime for that character not to be Lando Calrissian, unless he already appears in the movie somewhere else, and even then, you could make it work with the right dedication.
+When you have a cameo role, in a casino, in a Star Wars movie, it is an actual crime for that character not to be Lando Calrissian, unless he already appears in the movie somewhere else, and even then, you could make it work with enough dedication.

 • Lando is a known gambler, and this would have been such a gratifying cameo.